-Nike has a total of 34029 patents globally, out of which 24260 have been granted.
-Of these 34029 patents, more than 83% patents are active.
-The United States of America is where Nike has filed the maximum number of patents, followed by China and Europe.
-Parallelly, The United States of America seems to be the main focused R&D center and also USA is the origin country of Nike.
+Nike has a total of 37703 patents globally, out of which 27783 have been granted.
+Of these 37703 patents, more than 79% patents are active.
+United States of America is where Nike has filed the maximum number of patents, followed by China and Europe (EPO).
+Parallelly, United States of America seems to be the main focused R&D centre and also is the origin country of Nike.

 Do read about some of the most popular patents of Nike which have been covered by us in this article and also you can find Nike’s patents information, the worldwide patent filing activity and its patent filing trend over the years, and many other stats over Nike’s patent portfolio.